awsdocs/amazon-s3-user-guide/doc_source/copy-object.md

-# Copying an object<a name="copy-object"></a>
+# Copying objects<a name="copy-object"></a>

-In the Amazon S3 console, you can copy an object to a bucket or a folder\.
+In the Amazon S3 console, you can copy objects to a bucket or to an access point within the same AWS Region\.
 For more information, see [Copying objects](https://docs.aws.amazon.com/AmazonS3/latest/dev/CopyingObjectsExamples.html) in the *Amazon Simple Storage Service Developer Guide*\.

 **To copy an object**

 1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

-1. In the **Buckets** list, choose your bucket name\.
+1. Navigate to the Amazon S3 bucket or folder that contains the objects that you want to copy\.

-1. On the **Overview** tab, select the check box beside the object that you want to copy\.
+1. Select the check box to the left of the names of the objects that you want to copy\.

-1. Choose **Actions**, and choose **Copy**\.
+1. Choose **Actions** and choose **Copy** from the list of options that appears\.

-1. Choose the copy destination:
-   + If you want to copy your object to a bucket, select the bucket\.
-   + If you want to copy your object to a folder in a bucket, choose the bucket name, and then choose the folder\.
+   Alternatively, choose **Copy** from the options in the upper right\.

+1. Select the destination type and destination account\.
+To specify the destination path, choose **Browse S3**, navigate to the destination, and select the check box to the left of the destination\.
+Choose **Choose destination** in the lower right\.

+   Alternatively, enter the destination path\.

+1. If you do *not* have bucket versioning enabled, you might be asked to acknowledge that existing objects with the same name are overwritten\.
+If this is OK, select the check box and proceed\.
+If you want to keep all versions of objects in this bucket, select **Enable Bucket Versioning**\.
+You can also update default encryption and Object Lock properties\.
-1. Under **Review**, confirm the copy details, and choose **Copy**\.

-   Amazon S3 copies your object to the destination\.
+1. Choose **Copy** in the bottom right and Amazon S3 moves your objects to the destination\.

 **Note**
+This action creates a copy of all specified objects with updated settings, updates the last\-modified date in the specified location, and adds a delete marker to the original object\.
-This action copies all specified objects\.
-When copying folders, wait for the copy action to finish before making additional changes in the folders\.
+When moving folders, wait for the move action to finish before making additional changes in the folders\.
+Objects encrypted with customer\-provided encryption keys \(SSE\-C\) cannot be copied using the S3 console\.
+To copy objects encrypted with SSE\-C, use the AWS CLI, AWS SDK, or the Amazon S3 REST API\.
+This action updates metadata for bucket versioning, encryption, Object Lock features, and archived objects\.